learningequality/ricecooker/ricecooker/utils/README.md

   * guessing from downloaded mimetype, file extension or magic bytes (see `guess_type` function) You can set `ricecooker.utils.nodes.metadata` to automatically fille in licence and copyright details as a dictionary.

-`ricecooker.utils.create_carousel_node(filenames, **metadata)`
-Given a list of local filenames, create a HTML5App with a rotating carousel and return a node with the relevant metadata (e.g. pass title of node with `title="Carousel"`

 # Transcoding
 `ricecooker.utils.transcode.transcode_video(source_filename, target_filename=None)`
 Transcodes video to h264 using ffmpeg; returns filename of transcoded video.